ViniciusSamy/Face-Detector/README.md

 # Face Detection

-> It's a algorithm created for project in the Image Processing discipline.
+> It's a algorithm created for project in the Image Processing discipline at Universidade Federal de Ouro Preto.

+It uses a pre-existing dataset with faces of presidents, and in this dataset, some photos of Mark Zuckerberg were manually added.
+During the training and prediction of the model, images are pre-processed to ensure higher accuracy.
+The algorithm analyzes each frame of a video, using a detector to segment the faces and the trained model to identify the face.

 ### Resources
 - Python Notebook